Headline/discord-compiler-bot/README.md

 **Just looking to try it out?
 Join our [support discord](https://discord.gg/ExraTaJ) and give it a shot!**

+If you enjoy using this project and would like to support me, please consider [donating](https://donatebot.io/checkout/505721414662225921) ❤️

 ## Usage
 For a tutorial about how to use this bot, feel free to view our [wiki](https://github.com/Headline/discord-compiler/wiki)!